eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 eslint --ignore-path .gitignore file.js
 ```

 Any file that follows the standard ignore file format can be used.
-Keep in mind that specifying `--ignore-path` means that any existing `.eslintignore` file are not used.
+Keep in mind that specifying `--ignore-path` means that the existing `.eslintignore` file is not used.
 Note that globbing rules in `.eslintignore` follow those of `.gitignore`.

 ## Using eslintIgnore in package.json